billgathen/yieldmanager/README.md

 The current API version is stored in the API_VERSION file.

-The gem should run properly on 1.8, 1.9, 2.0 and JRuby 1.7.4, but 1.8 support will likely be removed in a future version.
+The gem should run properly on 1.8, 1.9, 2.x and JRuby, but 1.8 support will likely be removed in a future version.

 ### Installation